-- Choose a Mortgage Lender and Get Pre-Approved – When choosing a mortgage lender, make sure you work with someone you trust.
-Someone who will properly answer your questions and guide you through the process.
-Ask a friend or family member for a recommendation or start with your own financial institution.
-Once you have picked your lender, it is best to complete a mortgage application so you can get pre-approved.
-Expect to provide W2’s, paystubs, bank statements, 401k and other investment statements at a minimum.
-Remember, when getting pre-approved you have to afford the payment so it is best to understand your overall budget and what you can afford.
-This would be the best time to discuss your options for downpayment and how much to budget for closing costs.
+Choose a mortgage lender you trust to properly, thoroughly answer your questions and guide you through the process.
+Friends and family may recommend someone.
+Or start with your own financial institution.
+Once you’ve chosen your lender, complete a mortgage application so you can get pre-approved.
+At a minimum, you’ll need to provide W2s, paystubs, bank statements, 401k and other investment statements.
+Please note, you may be pre-approved for a mortgage higher than what you can actually afford, so keep track of your overall budget and the payment you can realistically afford (if you’re currently renting, this may be an amount close to what you pay each month for rent).
+This is also the best time to discuss your options for down-payment and how much you should budget for closing costs.

 When choosing a realtor, seek a recommendation from someone you trust or a referral from your lender.
-It is best to interview your realtor to make sure you feel comfortable with them and they understand your home buying needs and wants.
-When you go shopping, make a list of what you are looking for.
+Before home shopping, you should also interview your realtor to make sure you feel comfortable with them and that they understand exactly want you need and want in a home.
+When shopping, make a list of what you’re looking for.
 Remember to keep your budget as a top priority.
 Shopping is the FUN part of the process, so relax and enjoy it!

-- Make An Offer – Once you have found a home you like, make an offer.
-The offer process can be a bit overwhelming and challenging, so that is where having a great realtor and lender will come in handy.
-Once your offer is accepted, you will be required to put down earnest money to protect your offer until closing.
+Once you’ve found a home you like, make an offer.
+The offer process can be a bit overwhelming and challenging, so rely on your realtor and lender for help, especially when it comes to negotiating.
+Once a seller accepts your offer, you’ll need to put down earnest money to protect your offer until closing.

-- Closing and Move In! – Once your mortgage loan is approved, you can close.
-Typically your closing will take place at either a title company or your lenders office.
-Remember, you will be bringing in your closing costs and down payment in at closing.
-Once you have signed all the paperwork, your dream has come true and you now own the house!
+Once your mortgage loan is approved, you can close.
+Typically, closing will occur at either a title company or your lender’s office.
+Remember, you’ll need to bring money for your closing costs and down payment to the closing.

+Once you’ve signed all the paperwork, your own the home and your dream has come true!
 Now all you have to do is move in.